 Written by: Natalia Brown

-When this carbon dioxide is captured, it can be used to facilitate oil recovery, food and beverage manufacturing, and other industrial processes.
+According to the US Environmental Protection Agency, carbon capture and sequestration (CSS) is a multi-step process that uses technology to reduce the excess of carbon dioxide in our atmosphere.
+When this CO2 is captured, it can be used for fossil fuel extraction, food and beverage manufacturing, and other industrial processes.
 Otherwise, captured carbon may be sequestered.
-Geological sequestration refers to the step in which captured CO2 gas is compressed and injected into underground rock formations for long-term storage.
+Geological sequestration requires for captured CO2 gas to be compressed and injected into underground rock formations for long-term storage.

-Some less conventional carbon sinks have also captivated researchers— who would’ve guessed that “when it comes to saving the planet, one whale is worth thousands of trees?
-[IMF, 2019]?
+Some less conventional carbon sinks have also captivated researchers.
+Who would’ve guessed that when it comes to saving the planet, one whale is worth thousands of trees?
+[IMF, 2019]

+Microscopic phytoplankton are powerhouses, not to be underestimated for their ecological value.
 They are primary producers that represent a source of food for diverse aquatic organisms and tremendous carbon-capturers, responsible for most of the transfer of carbon dioxide from the atmosphere to our oceans.
 Much like plants, these single-celled bacteria or protists have chlorophyll to capture sunlight and use photosynthesis to produce chemical energy.
 “Carbon dioxide is consumed during photosynthesis, and the carbon is incorporated in the phytoplankton, just as carbon is stored in the wood and leaves of a tree.
 Most of the carbon is returned to near-surface waters when phytoplankton are eaten or decompose, but some falls into the ocean depths” [NASA Earth Observatory, 2010].

 [Whale and Dolphin Conservation, 2020]